bryanstearns/bryanstearns.github.io/_posts/2021-12-30-new-project.md

-As a licensed private pilot, I get to act as a Sport Pilot if I want, without having to get a medical certificate - I still have to get an instructor's signoff, and still could only fly Light Sport aircraft during the day in good weather.
-Also (and this is the sticky part): I can't have been denied a medical certificate by the FAA.
+As a licensed private pilot, I get to act as a Sport Pilot if I want, without having to get a medical certificate - I still have to get that instructor's signoff, and still could only fly Light Sport aircraft during the day in good weather.
+Also (and this is the sticky part): _I can't have been denied a medical certificate by the FAA._

 I thought about it, and decided that I wanted to try to get the special-issuance medical, primarily because I wanted to be able to